 Both SAC 010 and SAC 011 made it clear that it is ultimately the registrant’s responsibility to ensure they renew their domains in a timely fashion.
 The importance of keeping contact information up to date was emphasized.

-Initial gTLD Delegation Concerns: 2008 – 2013
+Initial TLD Delegation Concerns: 2008 – 2013

 Invalid TLD Queries Reaching Root Servers